snarfed/open-in-app/README.md

 I'll add more apps and link types as I come across them.
 Feel free to ask for any specific ones you want.
 Enjoy!

+TODO
+===
+More apps:
+GitHub
+WordPress
+OpenTable
+Netflix
+Hulu
+YouTube? or does it already handle everything right?
+Tumblr
+...others?